 Apprenticeships are structured training programmes that give your child the opportunity to begin their career whilst still learning and developing.

 Our apprenticeship programmes are designed to help our learners gain the skills and knowledge needed to succeed and excel in their chosen industry.
 Getting into employment allows them to develop their potential and progress in their career, with hands-on training helping grow their confidence in a work environment while still learning and earning a salary.
 We want to enable all our learners to train to be fully competent in their chosen occupation, whilst making contacts and developing solid working relationships.

 All our future courses are shaped by the thoughts and opinions of our incredible learners, if you’d like to read more about their thoughts simply click here.

 Let us help develop your child’s potential so that they can begin the next part of their learning journey focused on their chosen career path and gaining real-life skills.

-Below we have provided an overview of key areas related to starting a traineeship or apprenticeship with us, if you would like to understand more or have specific questions please contact our friendly team.
+Below we have provided an overview of key areas related to starting an apprenticeship with us, if you would like to understand more or have specific questions please contact our friendly team.

 - Entry Requirements

 When looking to undertake an apprenticeship with us, the person applying should have some basic experience in the field that they are applying (this can be personal experience and doesn’t have to be knowledge of working in a business environment).
 This allows them to grow and expand their experiences whilst learning everything it takes to work in a business setting.
 They will also need to study English and maths if they haven’t already achieved a level 2 in these areas (GCSE grade A-C or grade 4 or above) and will work towards achieving a Functional Skills Level 2 qualification in these areas as part of the apprenticeship.
 Their digital skills will also be developed as part of our apprenticeship programmes.